raspibolt/raspibolt/raspibolt_40_lnd.md

 As soon as your funding transaction is mined (1 confirmation), LND will show its amount as "confirmed_balance".

 💡 If you want to open a few channels, you might want to send a few transactions.
-If you have only one [UTXO](https://bitcoin.org/en/glossary/unspent-transaction-output), you need to wait for the change to return to your wallet after every new channel opening.
+If you have only one UTXO, you need to wait for the change to return to your wallet after every new channel opening.

-_(Warning: the video below is outdated and does not correspond exactly to the commands above)_
-<script id="asciicast-8tL55NcHD5zdaHlBJkFbFXaxV" src="https://asciinema.org/a/8tL55NcHD5zdaHlBJkFbFXaxV.js" async></script>

 ### Opening channels

 Although LND features an optional "autopilot", we manually open some channels.

-I recommend to go on [Amboss.Space](https://www.amboss.space/){:target="_blank"} or [1ML.com](https://1ml.com){:target="_blank"} and look for a mix of big and small nodes with decent Node Ranks.
+We recommend to go on [Amboss.Space](https://www.amboss.space/){:target="_blank"} or [1ML.com](https://1ml.com){:target="_blank"} and look for a mix of big and small nodes with decent Node Ranks.
+Another great way to find peers to collaboratively set up channels is [LightningNetwork+](https://lightningnetwork.plus/){:target="_blank"}.

 To connect to a remote node, you need its URI that looks like `<pubkey>@host`: